 Initially it was envisaged that an 'institute' might be established to undertake the task of facilitating a change in the understandings attached to 'ownership'.
 Rather quickly that vision proved to be contentious and especially so as it was seen as some kind of threat to the status quo.
 So, it turned out that the NUDGELBAH INSTITUTE transmogrified into a 'nudgelbah' – a word randomly constructed from a set of syllables drawn from 'the ether' by chance that is a noun but not a proper noun and that is to do with 'being and doing'.

 So symbolically the gestation began as life always begins with a coming together.
 There is magic in new beginnings and it is truly the most powerful of the the things we know.
-While a nudgelbah is not a 'belief system' somehow and somewhere in the background there is the Buddha saying “No matter how hard the past is, you can always begin again.” and Buddha's telling us that there are just three things that cannot be hidden ... the sun, the moon and the truth ... and somehow it lingers in the nudgelbah sensibility....
+While a nudgelbah is not a 'belief system' somehow and somewhere in the background there is the Buddha saying “No matter how hard the past is, you can always begin again.” and Buddha's telling us that there are just three things that cannot be hidden ... the sun, the moon and the truth ... and somehow all this lingers in the nudgelbah sensibility....
 To read more click here.

 https://auditingplacedness.blogspot.com/